digitalicagroup/slack-bot/README.md

-# Redmine Command
+# Slack Bot

-A simple Redmine slack integration to manage issues.
+A simple testing bot for slack.
+We are currently testing a parsing facility / framework that could be extended to make a general utility bot for slack

 Uses
 * One Slack "Slash Commands" and one "Incoming WebHooks" integration (see Install).